 Adding Media

-You can add images and videos using two primary methods:
+You can add images and videos using two primary methods:- Uploading media directly to your connected GitHub repository.

 - Referencing media hosted at external URLs.